pranabekka/pranabekka.github.io/content/drafts/s-expressions.md

   (item "Second item"))
 ```

-Simply ignore the parentheses,
-and this is already incredibly compact and much more readable.
+The indentation and spaces communicate
+the relationship between all the parts,
+making everything a lot more compact
+and easy to read through.

 ## Writing HTML